twitchyliquid64/pushtart/README.md

 	edit-tart --tart <pushURL>[--name <name>] [--set-env "<name>=<value>"] [--delete-env <name>]
 ```

+### Extensions

+Continuing with the theme of making personal projects easier to develop and ship, there are a number of additional services available within pushtart which are technically out-of-scope, but exist for convienence.

+Extensions cannot be turned on/off while the server is running, they _must_ be enabled/disabled before the server is started using the commands below.

+#### DNSServ

+When enabled, DNSServ provides a simple DNS server.
+Records can be managed via commands, or be automatically added by a tart (see documentation about tartconfig.json).

+To enable DNSServ: `./pushtart extension --extension DNSServ --operation enable`

+DNSServ can also act as an upstream (caching) DNS server - That way you can use it as your nameserver!
+To enable, run: `./pushtart extension --extension DNSServ --operation enable-recursion`

 ### TODO

  - [x] Lock configuration file (.lock file? when pushtart is running)